HumanCellAtlas/data-store/README.md

 	6) Click the edit icon for the new credentials and click *Download JSON*

-	7) Place the downloaded JSON file into the project root as `application_secrets.json`
+	7) Place the downloaded JSON file into active stage root as `deployment/active/application_secrets.json`

-9. Create a Google Cloud Storage bucket and in `environment.local`, set the environment variable `DSS_GS_BUCKET` to the name of that bucket.
-Make sure the bucket region is consistent with `GCP_DEFAULT_REGION` in `environment.local`.

-10. Repeat the previous step for

-   * DSS_GS_CHECKOUT_BUCKET
-   * DSS_GS_CHECKOUT_BUCKET_TEST
-   * DSS_GS_CHECKOUT_BUCKET_TEST_FIXTURES

-11. If you wish to run the unit tests, you must create two more buckets, one for test data and another for test fixtures, and set the environment variables `DSS_GS_BUCKET_TEST` and `DSS_GS_BUCKET_TEST_FIXTURES` to the names of those buckets.

-Hint: To create GCS buckets from the command line, use `gsutil mb -c regional -l REGION gs://BUCKET_NAME/`.
+#### Environment Variables

+Environment variables are required for test and deployment.
+The required environment variables and their default values are in the file `environment`.
+To customize the values of these environment variables, run `configure.py`.

+Run `source environment`  now and whenever `configure.py` is executed.

 ##### Azure